Alexei Kudrin: Kudrin and Yandex

 In September 2022, the media learned about the offer that Kudrin was made by the founder of Yandex, Arkady Volozh.
 He offered the head of the Accounts Chamber 5% of the company for help in dividing it into two parts.
 Volozh plans to separate the business of unmanned vehicles into a separate structure and develop it in Europe.
 The rest of Yandex will remain in Russia.
 There were also rumors that Kudrin was offered a leadership position in the Russian part of Yandex.
 At the end of September, Pavel Demidov, a longtime employee of Kudrin, moved from the Accounts Chamber to Yandex to the position of GR manager.
 In November 2022, Putin asked the Federation Council to dismiss Kudrin from his position as head of the Accounts Chamber.
 The Federation Council will hold a vote on November 30.
 On December 9, 2022, Kudrin started working at Yandex as a Corporate Development Advisor.
 Kudrin was sanctioned by the OFAC for operating in the technology sector of the Russian Federation economy.

 Personal life

-Kudrin Alex was married to a Moroccan woman, and they had a daughter together.
+Alex Kudrin was married to a Moroccan woman, and they had a daughter together.
 His wife has passed away.
 His hobbies include tennis, swimming and music.